shakib108/Borwell-Software-Challenge/README.md

 # Borwell-Software-Challenge
 Borwell Software Challenge By Mohammed Belal

 This is my attempt at the Borwell Software Challenge to apply for a year's internship position at Borwell.
 As advised on the website, I have spent 4 hours on this project.
+I decided to use Java with Maven to complete this project.

 Please note that the times in the git commit history may not reflect that as I ran into some issues with getting the JUnit tests to run outside of my IDE.
 However, I have resolved this by creating this new repository with a Maven-friendly structure, and copying the commits over to this new repository.